-- (1) The percentages are calculated based on 2,009,435 shares outstanding as of April 2, 2015, which excludes 291,676 outstanding shares held by a subsidiary of the Company.
-The shares held by the subsidiary are not entitled to vote at the Annual Shareholders' Meeting. - (2) This includes 151,099 shares held by a limited liability company of which Mr. Fine is the manager and possesses sole voting and investment power with respect to such shares. - (3) This includes 95,000 shares held by a limited partnership of which Mr. Fine is a general partner and shares joint voting and investment power over such shares with W. Morris Fine, and such shares are also reflected in W. Morris Fine's beneficially owned shares.
-Additionally, this includes 515 shares held by Mr. Fine's wife and 2,329 shares held by other family members. - (4) This includes 95,000 shares held by a limited partnership of which Mr. Fine is a general partner and shares joint voting and investment power over such shares with James A. Fine, Jr., and such shares are also reflected in James A. Fine, Jr.'s beneficially owned shares.
-Additionally, this includes 470 shares held by Mr. Fine's wife and 3,582 shares held by other family members. - (5) This total includes 3,250 shares of Common Stock that Mr. King has the right to purchase under stock options and stock appreciation rights that are presently exercisable or are exercisable within 60 days of April 2, 2015 as well as 1,000 shares held by his wife. - (6) This total includes 1,750 shares of Common Stock that Mr. Morton has the right to purchase under stock appreciation rights that are presently exercisable or are exercisable within 60 days of April 2, 2015. - (7) This total includes 3,250 shares of Common Stock that Mr. Johnson has the right to purchase under stock options and stock appreciation rights that are presently exercisable or are exercisable within 60 days of April 2, 2015. - (8) This total includes 3,250 shares of Common Stock that Mr. Hutson has the right to purchase under stock appreciation rights that are presently exercisable or exercisable within 60 days of April 2, 2015.
+- (1) The percentages are calculated based on 1,886,088 shares outstanding as of April 3, 2017, which excludes 291,676 outstanding shares held by a subsidiary of the Company.
+The shares held by the subsidiary are not entitled to vote at the Annual Shareholders' Meeting. - (2) This includes 151,099 shares held by a limited liability company of which J. Allen Fine is the manager and possesses sole voting and investment power with respect to such shares. - (3) This includes 95,000 shares held by a limited partnership of which James A. Fine, Jr. is a general partner and shares joint voting and investment power over such shares with W. Morris Fine.
+Such shares are also reflected in W. Morris Fine's beneficially-owned shares.
+Additionally, this includes 515 shares held by Mr. Fine's wife and 2,512 shares held by other family members.

-- (9) This total includes 3,250 shares of Common Stock that Mr. Francis has the right to purchase under stock options and stock appreciation rights that are presently exercisable or are exercisable within 60 days of April 2, 2015. - (10) This total includes 2,750 shares of Common Stock that Mr. Speed has the right to purchase under stock appreciation rights that are presently exercisable or exercisable within 60 days of April 2, 2015. - (11) For purposes of calculating this total, the 95,000 shares of Common Stock owned jointly by James A. Fine, Jr. and W. Morris Fine are only counted once.
-This total includes 17,500 shares of Common Stock that all directors, nominees for director and executive officers as a group have the right to purchase under stock options and stock appreciation rights that are presently exercisable or are exercisable within 60 days of April 2, 2015.
+- (4) This includes 95,000 shares held by a limited partnership of which W. Morris Fine is a general partner and shares joint voting and investment power over such shares with James A. Fine, Jr. Such shares are also reflected in James A. Fine, Jr.'s beneficially-owned shares.
+Additionally, this includes 470 shares held by Mr. Fine's wife and 3,582 shares held by other family members. - (5) This total includes 3,750 shares of Common Stock that Mr. King has the right to purchase under stock appreciation rights that are presently exercisable or are exercisable within 60 days of April 3, 2017. - (6) This total includes 3,250 shares of Common Stock that Mr. Morton has the right to purchase under stock appreciation rights that are presently exercisable or are exercisable within 60 days of April 3, 2017. - (7) This total includes 3,750 shares of Common Stock that Mr. Francis has the right to purchase under stock appreciation rights that are presently exercisable or are exercisable within 60 days of April 3, 2017. - (8) This total includes 3,750 shares of Common Stock that Mr. Johnson has the right to purchase under stock appreciation rights that are presently exercisable or are exercisable within 60 days of April 3, 2017. - (9) This total includes 3,750 shares of Common Stock that Mr. Hutson has the right to purchase under stock appreciation rights that are presently exercisable or exercisable within 60 days of April 3, 2017. - (10) This total includes 3,750 shares of Common Stock that Mr. Speed has the right to purchase under stock appreciation rights that are presently exercisable or exercisable within 60 days of April 3, 2017. - (11) For purposes of calculating this total, the 95,000 shares of Common Stock owned jointly by James A. Fine, Jr. and W. Morris Fine are only counted once.
+This total includes 22,000 shares of Common Stock that all directors, nominees for director and executive officers as a group have the right to purchase under stock appreciation rights that are presently exercisable or are exercisable within 60 days of April 3, 2017.